hyperledger/identus-cloud-agent/docs/decisions/20240115-Error-handling-report-problem-agent.md

 ## Decision Outcome

-In the event of an issue in a cloud agent, the following actions are taken:
+In the event of an issue in the Cloud Agent, the following actions are taken:

 1. The error is logged, including the X-Request-ID and the thread ID (thid).